ARMmbed/BLE_Validation_Suite/README.md

 to test HRM or iBeacon BLE Capibilities

-use the flag -i to run in interactive mode where you can select individual tests to be run.

 ** A.cpp, B.cpp are used for the iBeacon tests for device A and B.
 AHRM.cpp and BHRM.cpp are used for the HRM tests for device A and B

+FLAGS:
+	-f used to select which files are to be flashed to device A and B e.g. Validation_Suite.py -HRM -f AHRM.cpp BHRM.cpp -i interactive mode, used to select manually a test to run. e.g. Validation_Suite.py -HRM -i

 # Adding new tests